alrevuelta/cONNXr/README.md

 ```

 # Protocol Buffers
 `onnx` uses protocol buffers to serialize the models data.
-Note that `protobuf-c` is used to generate the `onnx.pb-c.c` and `onnx.pb-c.h`.
+Note that `protobuf-c` is used to generate the `pb/onnx.pb-c.c` and `pb/onnx.pb-c.h`.
 Files are already provided, but you can generate it like this:

 ```
 protoc --c_out=. onnx.proto
 ```

+In the future `nanopb` might be used, since it can generate smaller files.
+Investigate also how to use `.option` file.

 # Tests
 `cunit` is used to test the code.
 Two different test levels are written, on operator level (i.e. matrix multiplication) and on a model level (whole model end to end)